-Owning a Bluetooth headset is important for many Windows 10 users because these audio devices tend to lack wires.
+Owning a Bluetooth headset is important for many Windows 11/10 users because these audio devices tend to lack wires.
 You see, wires can get entangled and break, and no one likes when their wired headphone is giving problems.
-With a wireless headphone, things are much simpler, but one needs to bear in mind it comes with a charging requirement.
-Failure to charge means no music or whatever else you use a Bluetooth headphone for these days.
+With wireless headphones, things are much simpler, but one needs to bear in mind it comes with a charging requirement.
+Failure to charge means no music or whatever else you use a Bluetooth headphone for, these days.

 Now, we should also point out that there will come a time when your wireless headphone will have problems connecting to your Windows 10 computer.
 These problems are nothing new where Bluetooth is concerned.
 It has been happening for years, so we’ve gotten quite used to it by now, though it’s still an annoyance.